 Our accommodation was in Weißenkirchen in der Wachau, so we had more time to wait for the rainto slow down and stroll along the city streets and alleys.
 The rain is also the reason why all the streets in our photos are empty.

-Biking in Wachau
+Cycling in Wachau

 Since most towns have small roads and limited parking, renting an e-bike to explore the Wachau Valley is a great option.
 The advantage of an e-bike is that you will be able to cover more ground in less time and see more beautiful places.
 We definitely recommend them.